 One of the teaching assistants' primary roles is to tie the design

-projects into the topics covered in lectures and recitations.
+project into the topics covered in lectures and recitations.
 On

 some Fridays, they will be teaching tutorials to explain the design

-projects' requirements and some of the tradeoffs inherent in the
+project's requirements and some of the tradeoffs inherent in the

-projects.
+project.
 Like lectures and recitations, these tutorials are

 required.
 Students are also welcome to ask questions about the

-design projects during TA office hours.
+design project during TA office hours.